lonce/messageSurface/README.txt

-oscSurface is a "DIY" Open Sound Control surface maker in the spirit of Charlie Robert's "Control" or TouchOSC.
+messageSurface is a "DIY" controller interface surface maker in the spirit of Charlie Robert's "Control" or TouchOSC.

-The difference is that oscSurface is a "bapp" (locally served browser app) which means you create your srufaces in a browser window, and open them (on other devices) by navigating to a web page.
+The difference is that messageSurface is a  browser app ("bapp") which means you create your srufaces in a browser window, and open them (possibly on other devices) by navigating to a web page.
 No native code, no "synching" or downloading surface from PC to device.

+Also, it generates osc-like json messages that can be used for anything.
+If you want to actually use the interface to control, say, Max/Msp with OSC, check out the json2osc project. messageSurface and json2osc play nicley together.

 ---------------------------------------------------------------------
 To RUN this code, you first run the server:
- >> node myserver port#
+ >> node messageSurface port#
 Then point your -webkit- (e.g. Chrome, Safari) browser to localhost:port#

 ----------------------------------------------------------------------